2026-06-10T21:08:08Z by Showboat 0.6.1

 uv run python docs/demos/_driver.py browse

-Beat 5 — what a reading group browses (the Datasette's canned queries)
+Beat 6 — what a reading group browses (the live Datasette)

 Every command above is reproducible (showboat verify